hlaforce99/DNABind/README.md

 2. **Binding Site Definition**:
    - **Automatic**: Identifies residues within a specified distance of the ligand.
    - **Manual**: Lets you specify residues by chain and number.
-3. **MD Simulation & Free Energy Estimate**: Runs MD and computes a binding free energy using a simple population estimator, with **error bars via block averaging**.
+3. **MD Simulation & Free Energy Estimate**: Runs MD and computes a binding free energy using a simple population estimator, with error bars via block averaging.

 ---